-Why Turkish towels are replacing terrycloth as the towel of choice
+Why Turkish towels are replacing terry cloth as the towel of choice

 Coyuchi Mediterranean Organic Towels

 If you’re looking to outfit your entire bathroom, Coyuchi’s 100% organic cotton towel sets are ideal.
-The soft textured weave gives each linen heft, so they look substantial, but still feel as light as a cloud.
+The soft textured weave gives each linen heft, so they look substantial but still feel as light as a cloud.

-Sandcloud Turkish Towels
+Sand Cloud Turkish Towels

-For fun patterns, bright colors, and flatweave towels that will still appease little ones, Sandcloud’s Turkish towels are tough to beat.
+For fun patterns, bright colors, and flat-weave towels that will still appease little ones, Sandcloud’s Turkish towels are tough to beat.
 Plus, 10% of profits go toward sea-saving orgs like the Marine Conservation Institute and the San Diego Coastkeeper.

 Parachute Oversized Beach Towel

 A Turkish towel for two!
-Parachute’s dreamy oversized towel is a hybrid: flatweave on the front, terry on the back.
+Parachute’s dreamy oversize towel is a hybrid: flat weave on the front, terry on the back.

 The Citizenry Hammam Towels

-The Citizenry’s super soft Hammam towels are made from luxurious Egyptian cotton.
+The Citizenry’s supersoft hammam towels are made from luxurious Egyptian cotton.
 Each is handmade by artisans at the Houmet Weaving Workshop just outside Marrakech, Morocco.

 Riley Four Layer Towels

-For those who can’t quit the puffy, fluffiness of their favorite towels, Riley’s unique cotton towels may be the happy medium.
-Each lightweight, super soft towel is made in Portugal and features a unique quilting texture, keeping them absorbent, cozy, and lint-free.
+For those who can’t quit the puffy fluffiness of their favorite towels, Riley’s unique cotton towels may be the happy medium.
+Each lightweight, supersoft towel is made in Portugal and features a unique quilting texture, which keeps it absorbent, cozy, and lint-free.

 Fast Company’s Recommender section is dedicated to surfacing innovative products, services, and brands that are changing how we live and work.
 Every item that we write about is independently selected by our editors and, wherever possible, tested and reviewed.
 Fast Company may receive revenue from some links in our stories; however, all selections are based on our editorial judgment.